Developer(s) – Midway Games & Avalanche Software

 Graphics – 9/10

-As I said, the majority of the flack that this game received was aimed at what techniques were used to render the game’s graphics, which in lieu of franchise tradition, was a blend of both digitised live acting and real-time 3D graphics.
+As I said, the majority of the flack that this game received was aimed at what techniques were used to render the game’s graphics, which in lieu of franchise tradition, was a blend of both digitized live acting and real-time 3D graphics.
 Though games like Night Trap and Phantasmagoria used the same technique, with varying degrees of success, it’s never looked better than in this game.
 After looking at it, I can’t understand why this technique wasn’t adopted by other developers; especially as it made the game look far better than Mortal Kombat 4 ever did in my personal opinion.
-The biggest gripe I had with the visuals is in terms of concept, since throughout the beginning and middle, the enemy characters are for the most part recycled, but this is rectified later on with the introduction of more variety in enemy design.
+The biggest gripe I had with the visuals is in terms of concept since throughout the beginning and middle, the enemy characters are for the most part recycled, but this is rectified later on with the introduction of more variety in enemy design.

 Gameplay – 7/10

-Aside from it having underrated graphics, it also has underrated gameplay; especially for the time.
-It was inevitable that this game would be overlook amidst the 3D gaming revolution of the late 90s, it had some distinct differences between conventional side scrollers that the industry had previously become synonymous with.
+Aside from it having underrated graphics, it also has underrated gameplay;, especially for the time.
+It was inevitable that this game would be overlooked amidst the 3D gaming revolution of the late 90s, it had some distinct differences between conventional side scrollers that the industry had previously become synonymous with.
 It almost plays out like a Metroidvania game, with secret items to uncover, and a small RPG element to it.
 The only thing missing is an open world.
 At its core, it is still a 2D fighting game in conjunction with the rest of the Mortal Kombat series, but the series’ developers introduced something different; an idea which would be further perpetuated by the likes of Guacamelee and even Dust: An Elysian Tail to a certain extent.

 Controls – 8/10